Cryptococcus neoformans: Treatment

-C. neoformans seen in the lung of a patient with AIDS.
-Mucicarmine stain is used in this case, staining the inner capsule of the organism red.
+C. neoformans seen in the lung of a patient with AIDS: Mucicarmine stain is used in this case, staining the inner capsule of the organism red.

 Cryptococcosis that does not affect the central nervous system can be treated with fluconazole alone.

-It was recommended in 2000 that cryptococcal meningitis be treated for two weeks with intravenous amphotericin B 0.7–1.0 mg/kg per day and oral flucytosine 100 mg/kg per day (or intravenous flucytosine 75 mg/kg per dayday if the patient is unable to swallow), followed by oral fluconazole 400–800 mg daily for ten weeks and then 200 mg daily for at least one year and until the patient's CD4 count is above 200 cells/mcl.
+In 2000, cryptococcal meningitis was recommended to be treated for two weeks with intravenous amphotericin B 0.7–1.0 mg/kg per day and oral flucytosine 100 mg/kg per day (or intravenous flucytosine 75 mg/kg per day if the patient is unable to swallow), followed by oral fluconazole 400–800 mg daily for ten weeks and then 200 mg daily for at least one year and until the patient's CD4 count is above 200 cells/μl.
 Flucytosine is a generic, off-patent medicine, but the cost of two weeks of flucytosine therapy is about US$10,000, so that flucytosine has been unavailable in low- and middle-income countries.
 In 1970, flucytosine was available in Africa.
-A dose of 200 mg/kg per day of flucytosine is associated with more side effects but is not more effective.
+A dose of 200 mg/kg per day of flucytosine is associated with more side effects, but is not more effective.

 A single high dose of liposomal amphotericin B with 14 days of flucytosine and fluconazole is recommended by the newest WHO guideline for cryptococcal meningitis.
-A new study found that brain glucose can trigger amphotericin B (AmB) tolerance of C. neoformans during meningitis which means it needs longer treatment time to kill the fungal cells.
+A new study found that brain glucose can trigger amphotericin B (AmB) tolerance of C. neoformans during meningitis, which means it needs longer treatment time to kill the fungal cells.
 The study found that the brain glucose induced AmB tolerance of C. neoformans via glucose repression activator Mig1.
 Mig1 inhibits the production of ergosterol, the target of AmB, and promotes the production of inositol phosphoryl ceramide (IPC), which competes with AmB for ergosterol to limit AmB efficacy in mouse brain and human CSF.
-Strikingly, results of this study indicated that IPC synthase inhibitor aureobasidin A (AbA) can enhance the anti-cryptococcal activity of AmB.
-AbA+AmB AmB had an even better therapeutic effect in a mouse model of cryptococcal meningitis than AmB+flucytosine which may bring new hope for the treatment of Cryptococcal meningitis.
+Strikingly, results of this study indicated that IPC synthase inhibitor aureobasidin A (AbA) can enhance the anticryptococcal activity of AmB.
+AbA+AmB AmB had an even better therapeutic effect in a mouse model of cryptococcal meningitis than AmB+flucytosine, which may bring new hope for the treatment of cryptococcal meningitis.